 Thinking that personal statement is the place to air all your dirty laundry.

-Personal statements are a good place to mention your red flags, but don't waste all of it on your red flags because you need to be able to get your strengths and desires across.
-Otherwise, you're just making excuses about your red flags and selling why the admissions committee should look past those red flags.
+Personal statements are a good place to mention your red flags, but don’t waste all of it on your red flags.
+You need to have space to get your strengths and desires across.
+Otherwise, you’re just making excuses about your red flags and selling why the admissions committee should look past them.

-What you need to do: Bring up a little bit of your red flags but leave an opportunity for the admissions committee member to ask you more questions about that during the interview.
+What you need to do: Bring up your red flags briefly, but leave an opportunity for the admissions committee member to ask you more questions about that during the interview.
 Just briefly mention them and move on.

-What you need to do: Step away from using the language “I am” and instead share your stories, patients that have affected you, the interactions you've had with patients and whoever those people who have shaped who you are.
-Telling a story that depicts your sense of empathy is way more memorable than saying “I am empathetic.”
-Tell your story.
+What you need to do: Show, don’t tell.
+Step away from using the language “I am,” and instead, share your stories about patients who have affected you, the interactions you’ve had with patients, and the people who have shaped who you are.
+Sharing a story that depicts your sense of empathy is way more memorable than saying “I am empathetic.”
+Flesh out your story.

 Links and Other Resources